 Selection filters give you a nice way to handle large datasets.
 Using our above example, you can create a picklist for selecting a store “brand” from a common list, and it’ll only show you stores that match the same brand name.
 It makes it faster to narrow down the list to find the correct item.
 Some of our users currently have choice lists composed of thousands of items, so scoping down the possible selections based on previous entry would be a welcome addition for speedy data collection.

 One of the most powerful features with record links allows auto-populating of fields with content from the linked record.
 For example, many asset inspection forms have data entry fields on forms for things you already have in your asset catalog.
 Back to our store audit example, my audit form has fields for “Store Manager” and “Phone Number”, and the auto-population feature can insert those relevant values right into my audit survey.

-Record linking is available to anyone with a Professional plan and also during the 30-day trial.
+Record linking is available to anyone with a Professional plan and also during the FREE trial.
 Keep checking back for additional guides and videos showing interesting things you can do with record links.